mdp/GSMTracker/README.md

 ### The phone

-For this expiremen I picked up a Huawei "Inspira SIM 5 Android Prepaid Phone" from Net10 for around $28 on Amazon (sadly it's no longer available).
+For this expirement I picked up a Huawei "Inspira SIM 5 Android Prepaid Phone" from Net10 for around $28 on Amazon (sadly it's no longer available).
 This phone is actually operating on the T-Mobile network through Net10's MVNO.